MaikeMorrison/FAVA/README.md

 Assessment of Variability across vectors of relative Abundances, as well as a suite of helper functions which enable the visualization and statistical analysis of relative abundance data.
-The *FAVA* R package accompanies the paper, “FAVA: a tool to quantify compositional variability in microbial communities” by Morrison et al. (2023?).
+The *FAVA* R package accompanies the paper, “Quantifying compositional variability in microbial communities with FAVA” by Morrison et al. (2024?).

 The *FAVA* R package includes the following core functions: